Excalibur III O-250 Mostes Hydroplane at Lake Cullaby, Oregon, June 2009 (Credit: Roland Dechert photo.)

 (Credit: A. Peffley photo)

 2013 O-125 Cullaby Lake Race Photos: The first APBA race sanction we participated in during the 2013 season was at Lake Cullaby near Seaside, Oregon.
 The pictures shown below are from the first race for the Rossi GRM 125cc motor setup on the modified Karelsen hydroplane which I have named "Project 125".
 The Karelsen hull was designed for 250cc motor applications.
-I stuck the motor (melted a piston) from running too lean and over-heating during the second heat.
+I stuck the motor (melted a piston) by running too lean and over-heating the new motor during the second heat.
 The motor was quickly repaired and run at the Silver Lake, Eatonville, WA race in 2013.
 I consistently had fuel pressure feed problems with the little 125cc Rossi PRO motor.

 Launching Excalibur II (AKA "Project 125") with new O-125 setup at Lake Cullaby race in June, 2013 (Credit: Excalibur Racing)